History of Ghana: Ashanti Empire

 Under Chief Oti Akenten (r. ca. 1630–60), a series of successful military operations against neighboring Akan states brought a larger surrounding territory into alliance with Ashanti.
-At the end of the 17th century, Osei Tutu (died 1712 or 1717) became Asantehene (king of Ashanti).
+At the end of the 17th century, Osei Tutu became Asantehene (king of Ashanti).
 Under Osei Tutu's rule, the confederacy of Ashanti states was transformed into an empire with its capital at Kumasi.
 Political and military consolidation ensued, resulting in firmly established centralized authority.

 Osei Tutu was strongly influenced by the high priest, Anokye, who, tradition asserts, caused a stool of gold to descend from the sky to seal the union of Ashanti states.
 Stools already functioned as traditional symbols of chieftainship, but the Golden Stool represented the united spirit of all the allied states and established a dual allegiance that superimposed the confederacy over the individual component states.
 The Golden Stool remains a respected national symbol of the traditional past and figures extensively in Ashanti ritual.

 Osei Tutu permitted newly conquered territories that joined the confederation to retain their own customs and chiefs, who were given seats on the Ashanti state council.
 Tutu's gesture made the process relatively easy and nondisruptive, because most of the earlier conquests had subjugated other Akan peoples.
 Within the Ashanti portions of the confederacy, each minor state continued to exercise internal self-rule, and its chief jealously guarded the state's prerogatives against encroachment by the central authority.
 A strong unity developed, however, as the various communities subordinated their individual interests to central authority in matters of national concern.

 By the mid-18th century, Ashanti was a highly organized state.
 The wars of expansion that brought the northern states of Dagomba, Mamprusi, and Gonja under Ashanti influence were won during the reign of Opoku Ware I (died 1750), successor to Osei Kofi Tutu I. By the 1820s, successive rulers had extended Ashanti boundaries southward.
 Although the northern expansions linked Ashanti with trade networks across the desert and in Hausaland to the east, movements into the south brought the Ashanti into contact, sometimes antagonistic, with the coastal Fante, as well as with the various European merchants whose fortresses dotted the Gold Coast.